AwsGhanem/Blind-SQL-Injection-with-Python/README.md

 - Changing the SessionId
 - Changing the csrf value
 - Target should be the Login Page
-- To get the CSRF value try to login Once
+- To get the CSRF value try to login Once with any credentials

 # I performed the script on this Lab from PortSwigger